microsoft/project15/Deploy/Deployment.md

 > If you encounter permission error(s), please make sure you are the administrator or the owner of the account.

 > [!TIP]
-> If you have multiple subscripitions, please make sure to set account before running above commands with :
+> If you have multiple subscriptions, please make sure to set account before running above commands with :
 >
 > ```bash
 > az login